Carrier Aircraft Service Units: Scout Observation Service units

 Scout Observation Service units, (SOSU) were like Carrier Aircraft Service Units but specialized on scout observation planes.
-Scout observation planes operated capital ships not in aircraft carrier task groups, like from battleships, cruisers and a few destroyers.
+Scout observation planes operated from battleships, cruisers and a few destroyers.

 Patrol Service units

-Patrol Service units, (PatSU) were like Carrier Aircraft Service Units but specialized on maintaining patrol aircraft.
+Patrol Service units, (PatSU) were like Carrier Aircraft Service Units but specialized on maintaining land-based patrol aircraft.
 These units specialized on the Navy's land-based PB4Y-1 Liberator patrol bomber and later the Consolidated PB4Y-2 Privateer aircraft.

 Blimp HedRon

-Blimp HedRon, Blimp Headquarters Squadron, were Navy units that did maintenance on US Navy blimps in the Lighter-than‑air (LTA) service.
-Blimp HedRon operated like Carrier Aircraft Service Units but specialized in fabric damage and helium handling.
-Blimp HedRon did regular checks and minor repairs.
-Lighter-than‑air service mostly operated in the South Atlantic and Caribbean areas, like from Naval Base Trinidad bases.
-In good weather blimp could stay in the air for a longer time than planes, looking for U-boats.
-K-class blimp was the most common claas of blimp used by the Navy.
+Blimp HedRon, Blimp Headquarters Squadron, were Navy units that maintained US Navy blimps in the Lighter-than‑air (LTA) service.
+Blimp HedRon operated much like Carrier Aircraft Service Units but specialized in fabric damage and helium handling.
+Lighter-than‑air operations extended into the South Atlantic and Caribbean areas (for example from Naval Base Trinidad).

 Aircraft repair ships

-Some cargo ships were converted into Aircraft repair ships to aid in the repair needs of the island hopping campaign.
-The two Aventinus-class aircraft repair ship, USS Aventinus and USS Chloris, were one type of Aircraft repair ship.
-The Chourre-class aircraft repair ship was another type of repair ships.
-Two Chourre-class ships were built the: USS Chourre (ARV-1) and USS Webster (ARV-2).
+Some cargo ships and LSTs were converted into Aircraft repair ships to aid in the repair needs of the island hopping campaign.